MediaComem/comem-archidep/ex/config-through-environment.md

 # Configure a PHP application through environment variables

-This guide describes how to improve the configuration step of the [previous exercise](git-clone-deployment.md) by using environment variables instead of hardcoded configuration values.
+The goal of this exercise is to improve the configuration step of the [previous exercise](git-clone-deployment.md) by using environment variables instead of hardcoded configuration values.